 - Automate (don't be a technophobe)

-If you are looking to implement or improve a change or release process start by finding out what isn't working today.
+Know the gaps.
+Suppose you want to implement or improve a change or release process.
+Start by finding out what isn't working today.
 Are approvals too bureaucratic?
 Do releases take too long to package or deploy?
-The best ways to uncover the gaps is by talking to the people involved with the process – don't assume you know what the issues are.
-The implementation of our DevOps program started with an assessment of everything from requirements definition through to development, deployment, operations and support.
-We used the results to implement process improvements that were nimble, rightsized and applicable to DevOps.
+The best way to uncover the gaps is by talking to the people involved with the process – don't assume you know what the issues are.

-The one thing I have learned from my many years as a consultant is that organizations are more alike that you may think.
-Your challenges are very similar to that of other organizations – in fact, that is the reason “best practices" can even exist.
-There are excellent resources available that cover Agile, DevOps and Service Management that you can leverage – but remember, these are guidelines and not the law.
-You need to listen to your stakeholders and deliver something that meets their needs.
-For a process to work it MUST be designed to meet the needs of the business.
-Best practices can shape the process but it’s design work that drives out the details.
+Don't start from scratch.
+I have learned from my many years as a consultant that organizations are more alike than you may think.
+Your challenges are very similar to that of other organizations, which is why "best practices" can even exist.
+There are excellent resources available that cover Agile, DevOps, and Service Management that you can leverage – but remember, these are guidelines and not the law.
+You must listen to your stakeholders and deliver something that meets their needs.
+For a process to work, it MUST meet the needs of the business.
+Best practices can shape the process, but the design work drives out the details.

+Don't go it alone.
 The best way to get buy-in and adoption for your processes is to involve your stakeholders in their design.
-Dr. John Kotter, author of The 8-Step Process for Leading Change speaks to the importance of getting people on board and making them part of the improvement effort.
-The gap-analysis I described in point 1 is a great way to start, but you also need to involve them in the design, implementation, deployment and ongoing management of the of the processes.
-You also need to continually communicate the vision, goals and objectives of your processes.
-Remind people that change management doesn't exist to make things difficult, but it exists to mitigate risk and ensure changes are implemented smoothly.
-Emphasize how having robust processes will make their jobs easier in the long run and, for goodness sake, LISTEN when they provide suggestions for improvement.
-I make it a point to regularly discuss our DevOps program with the team.
+Dr. John Kotter, the author of The 8-Step Process for Leading Change, speaks to the importance of getting people on board and making them part of the improvement effort.
+The gap analysis I described in point 1 is a great way to start.
+Still, it would be best if you also involved the stakeholders in the process design, implementation, deployment, and ongoing management.
+You must also communicate your processes' vision, goals, and objectives.
+Remind people that change management doesn't make things difficult, but it exists to mitigate risk and ensure changes go smoothly.
+Emphasize how having robust processes will make their jobs easier.
+For goodness sake, LISTEN when they provide suggestions for improvement.

+Automate (after gathering requirements).
 The best process is an automated process.
-But you will never be able to automate without the proper requirements.
-ITSM tool vendors love to push OOB (out of the box), why – because it makes it easier to sell and implement their product so that they can move on to the next client.
-The reality is that for most organizations OOB is not sufficient.
-Sure, vendors will tell you their products are based on ITIL – but frameworks do not get into the necessary details – like who approves a change, how many levels of approval are required or what other system do you need to integrate with.
-Not to mention that many process designers pride themselves for “keeping things at the 50,000 foot process level".
+But you will never be able to automate without the proper requirements gathering.
+ITSM tool vendors love to push OOB (out of the box) implementations.
+The reality is that for most organizations, OOB is not sufficient.
+Vendors will say their products align with ITIL.
+Still, frameworks do not get into the necessary details – like who approves a change, how many levels of approval are required, or what integrations are required.
+Another issue is that many process designers pride themselves on "keeping things at the 50,000-foot process level".
 That isn't good enough.
-You need to ensure that your process initiative includes someone skilled both at gathering technical requirements and with experience in the target technology.
-If not, you are going to be very surprised when you go live and find out your stakeholders don't have everything they need to do the job.
-In our DevOps initiative tools were chosen and configured to close gaps in our processes – not based on ITIL.
-We even took liberty with the processes themselves consolidating ITIL’s Change Management, Release Management & Service Validation & Testing process into a single process under a single owner – Remember ITIL is guidance, not the law.
+You must ensure that your process initiative includes someone skilled at gathering technical requirements and with experience in the target technology.
+If not, you will be surprised when you go live and find out your stakeholders don't have everything they need to do the job.

-Iterative process design is one of the best ways to stay focused and to demonstrate progress.
-In our DevOps program we validate utilizing show & tell sessions.
-You never want to be in a situation where you've spent weeks of time designing a process only to find out that the stakeholders have issues with it.
-Show and tell sessions provide you the opportunity to frequently and continuously validate the process with your stakeholders in order to make the necessary course corrections and to garner buy-in.
-One piece of advice, don’t confuse validation with the gathering of new requirements.
-Don’t be afraid to push back on totally new requirements, placing them in a backlog for a future release.
-You can spend significant time and effort designing a process, thousands of dollars on ITSM tools, but it's all meaningless if people refuse to adhere to the process.
-The value derived from your processes will be directly proportional to the degree to which they are followed.
-There is no sense in having a Change Management process if every change is urgent and few are documented.
-Good governance requires that you establish accountability for the process, assign the appropriate tasks and measure that they are actually getting done.
-It is this discipline that will ensure you reap the rewards of all your hard work.
+Validate.
+Iterative process design is one of the best ways to stay focused and demonstrate progress.
+Consider using show and tell sessions to validate your implementation.
+You never want to be in a situation where you've spent weeks designing a process only to find out that the stakeholders have issues with it.
+Show and tell sessions allow you to frequently and continuously validate the process with your stakeholders to make the necessary course corrections and garner buy-in.

+Govern.
+So here we are at the last of the seven simple rules for designing a process, and I saved the most important rule for last.
+You can spend significant time and effort developing a process and thousands of dollars on ITSM tools, but it's meaningless if people refuse to adhere to the process.
+The value derived from your processes will be directly proportional to adoption.
+There is no sense in having a Change Management process if every change is urgent and many go undocumented.
+Good governance requires establishing accountability for the process, assigning the appropriate tasks, and measuring that they are getting done.
+This discipline will ensure you reap the rewards of all your hard work.